 How can I find out the water content of my contact lenses?

-To find out the water content of your contact lenses, or the lenses you're looking to buy, why not take a look at our contact lens specification table?
+To find out the water content of your contact lenses, or the lenses you're looking to buy, why not take a look at our contact lens specification table.

 Does the water content percentage affect the comfort level of my lens?

 A higher water content generally means a thicker lens, which can often be felt in the eye.
-Nowadays, mid-water lenses, which are thinner and more widely worn, offer a greater degree of comfort to the wearer.
-The general design of the lens and the smoothness of its edges will also have a major contributing factor to the comfort on the eye.
+Nowadays, mid-water lenses, which are thinner and more widely worn, offer a greater degree of comfort to those who wear contacts.
+The general design of the lens and the smoothness of its edges will be a major contributing factor to the comfort on the eye.

-How dehydration impacts your eyes
+Quick links:How dehydration impacts your eyes

 A guide to dry eyes